 Respect your client, and their feelings.
 Every behavior is a mode of survival.
 Every situation has been created by them to support their world view.
 What can you say to them that will allow them to make positive changes in their perspective, and in their lives?

-For instruction on using your Tarot Cards, including the meanings of each of the cards, layouts, card combinations, and more, consider taking the two-day workshop that Mary Lee offers a couple of times per year.
-If a class is not presently scheduled, please email Mary Lee with your interest.
+For instruction on using your Tarot Cards, including the meanings of each of the cards, layouts, card combinations, and more, consider taking my workshop, Wisdom of the Tarot.
+If a class is not presently scheduled, please email me to get on a wait list.